facil-io/cstl/CONTRIBUTING.md

 * **Easy to manage**:

     See the License section below.
 Contributions must relinquish ownership of contributed code, so licensing and copyright can be managed without the need to reach out to every past contributor.

+### File Naming and Edits

+The `fio-stl.h` header is **Auto-Generated** - do **not** edit it.

+Any new features or changes should be made in the individual headers placed in the `./fio-stl` **folder**.
+This avoids manual edits and ensures consistency during the generation process.

+#### Boilerplate for New Modules

+There's a template or boilerplate for new modules provided the [`./fio-stl/699 empty module.h`](https://github.com/facil-io/cstl/blob/master/fio-stl/699%20empty%20module.h), which should be used as the starting point for adding any new functionality.
+This includes the necessary structure and naming conventions for creating new modules within the CSTL.

+#### Numbering Scheme for Header Files

+The numbering at the beginning of the header filenames serves a dual purpose:

+* Prioritization in the generated fio-stl.h file (e.g., headers that require dynamic memory allocation begin from 100).

+* Feature classification (e.g., core types that require memory allocation are in the 100-199 range while new type templates are placed in the 200-299 range).
+This numbering ensures that modules are added in the correct sequence and can manage their dependencies efficiently.

+* Please remember to add your module to both the `include.h` and `000 dependencies.h` header files, so people can access it.

 ### Community Guideline - Play Nice